gplepage/corrfitter/doc/source/example-etas-Ds.rst

 :mod:`matplotlib` is installed.
 A plot is made for each correlator, and the ratios should equal one to within errors.
-To move from one plot to the next press "n" on the keyboard; to move to a previous plot press "p"; to quit the plots press "q".
+To move from one plot to the next press "n" on the keyboard; to move to a previous plot press "p"; to cycle through different views of the data and fit press "v"; and to quit the plots press "q".

 We now look at each other major routine in turn.